bevynfernandes/smhw-api/README.md

 ## Dependencies

-The project requires 2 dependencies for running:
+The project requires 3 dependencies for running:

+- `httpx` - Use HTTP/2 requests
-- `httpx[http2]` - For HTTP/2 requests
+- `h2` - For supporting HTTP/2 requests
 - `loguru` - For simple and better formatted logs

 ## Disclaimer

 Users are responsible for their own actions while using this API.
 Please ensure to comply with any guidelines provided by Satchel: One API.
 Any consequences resulting from the misuse of this API are solely the user's responsibility.

+This project does not use the exact same headers as the Web or Android client yet, therefore Satchel: One can detect if you are using this project.

 ## License